lowlighter/metrics/README.md

 <details>
 <summary>💬 About</summary>

-It will consume an additional GitHub request.
+It will consume two additional GitHub requests.

 Add the following to your workflow :
 ```yaml